luco17/dominic_cummings_reader/src/content/longform/bismarck.md

 The neighbour dropped it.

-21 March (JS) Bismarck went to Potsdam and saw General von Prittwitz who had been ordered by the king not to fight.
+**21 March** (JS) Bismarck went to Potsdam and saw General von Prittwitz who had been ordered by the king not to fight.
 He told Bismarck to send food, not troops, but that he could not fight: 'What can we do after the king has commanded us to play the part of the vanquished?
 I cannot attack without orders.'

-## 21 March Placards appeared throughout Berlin in the morning proclaiming that to 'save Germany' FW had 'placed himself at the head of the entire Fatherland' and he appeared on the balcony to tell the crowd he would ride through their midst.
+**21 March** Placards appeared throughout Berlin in the morning proclaiming that to 'save Germany' FW had 'placed himself at the head of the entire Fatherland' and he appeared on the balcony to tell the crowd he would ride through their midst.
 He rode through the streets, gave speeches, and made clear he would support German nationalism.
-After the ride there was a proclamation: 'Today I

-have assumed the old German colours and have placed Myself in My People under the honourable banner of the German Empire.
+After the ride there was a proclamation: 'Today I have assumed the old German colours and have placed Myself in My People under the honourable banner of the German Empire.
 Henceforth Prussia will merge into Germany.'
 (A senior Prussian soldier-courtier, Rauch, who was asked to ride with the king wrote of his despair and horror at the whole affair — 'I cannot describe the impression that this ride made on me.
 It seemed to me as if everything had gone mad...
 It was as if I had come from the madhouse.')
 There was talk of assemblies and a new army, with the army taking a new oath to the future constitution, 'genuine constitutional governments' etc. On 22/3 he promised electoral reform and ministerial responsibility.
 He even seemed to make concessions to a delegation of Poles asking for concessions.

-21 March FW responded to demands from protesters that he take up the cause of a German parliament, he rode into Berlin on his horse with little protection and gave impromptu speeches about his support for an all-German parliament.
+**21 March** FW responded to demands from protesters that he take up the cause of a German parliament, he rode into Berlin on his horse with little protection and gave impromptu speeches about his support for an all-German parliament.

-21 March (Clark) Denmark annexed Schleswig, the Germans in the south of the duchy formed a provisional government.
+**21 March** (Clark) Denmark annexed Schleswig, the Germans in the south of the duchy formed a provisional government.

-?21/23?
-March (Memoirs say 21st, other books & JS have this on 23rd.
+**21/23?
+March** (Memoirs say 21st, other books & JS have this on 23rd.
 Augusta dated it 23rd according to Gall.)
 Bismarck went to speak to Wilhelm but he was referred instead to Augusta.
 Bismarck claims in his Memoirs he was trying to get Wilhelm to support military action to free the king and take back Berlin but that Augusta was plotting to be Regent in the event that neither the King nor Wilhelm were viable.
 She later claimed (July 1862, Gall) that Bismarck tried to persuade her to grab the throne in the name of her husband and son, to disown measures implemented by the King, and to 'question the latter's authority and soundness of mind' (Augusta).
 The incident poisoned their relationship.

 (Barclay (p64): Augusta had impressed Goethe aged 12 as 'an utterly charming and creative creature who already has quite original ideas and whimsies'.
 She admired French literature and British institutions.
 Their marriage was not based on affection — in their early days Wilhelm complained of her irreligiosity and after becoming king he enjoyed their separations.)

 Bismarck then got from the King's younger brother a letter saying the bearer has permission from me to speak to the King and inquire into his health and he hastened to Berlin.
 He went to the palace and there gave a letter for the King to read arguing the revolution was confined to the towns and he could regain control if he wanted.
 He returned to Potsdam and discussed action with Prittiwitz and others.
 When someone said 'what can we do?', Bismarck sitting at a piano started to play an infantry charge march.
 Bismarck told them 'the country will thank you and ultimately the King too.'
 Some of the generals asked him to speak to others to see if there would be general support for action despite the King's instructions.
 He talked to some of them then returned to Schönhausen.
 He takes a delegation of peasants to see the situation for themselves.
 He went to Potsdam on 25th.
 (The chronology about his movements seems very confused across the books but proof-reading this I think this section could be much improved.)

-25 March FW 'arrived unexpectedly' (OP) in Potsdam on 25th.
+**25 March** FW 'arrived unexpectedly' (OP) in Potsdam on 25th.
 FW told the troops at Potsdam that 'I have come to Potsdam in order to bring peace to my dear Potsdamers and to show them that I am in every respect a free King, and to show the Berliners that they need fear no reaction and that all the disquieting rumours to that effect are completely unfounded.
 I have never been freer and more secure than when under the protection of my citizens.'

 Bismarck was an eye-witness and recorded that these words prompted 'a murmuring and clattering of sabres in their sheaths such as no King of Prussia in the midst of his officers had ever heard before, and, I hope, will ever hear again.
 Deeply grieved, I returned to Schönhausen.'
 In his Memoirs, he wrote that he had written the passages above with the newspapers of the time open before him and they 'contradict each other and my own recollection.'
 He then writes that in May he thought that rumours and false news had spread across the country about the events around the 18-19 March which were very damaging to the monarchy and should be rebutted quickly before they had permanent effect on the peasants who had initially strongly supported the King.
 He complained the military never gave a satisfactory account of what had happened until 1891!
-He argued to Prittwitz later that month that when Bodelschwingh ordered Prittwitz to withdraw troops from the palace.

----

-square, he should have had the minister arrested.
-He said he was told by officers in the King's immediate entourage that the King withdrew 'owing to a call of nature', the troops started marching away, when he returned he was asked by the officers if he had ordered this and denied it.
+He argued to Prittwitz later that month that when Bodelschwingh ordered Prittwitz to withdraw troops from the palace square, he should have had the minister arrested.
+He said he was told by officers in the King's immediate entourage that the King withdrew 'owing to a call of nature', the troops started marching away, when he returned he was asked by the officers if he had ordered this and denied it. (p34)

-(p34)

 Barclay: there are at least five different versions of the King's Potsdam address.

-29 March Count Arnim resigned and the king made Camphausen (a distinguished businessman and liberal) the 'minister-president' (sort of PM but without control of Cabinet appointments) and called the Diet to meet on 2 April.
+**29 March** Count Arnim resigned and the king made Camphausen (a distinguished businessman and liberal) the 'minister-president' (sort of PM but without control of Cabinet appointments) and called the Diet to meet on 2 April.
 Bismarck went back to Berlin.

-29 March Leopold Gerlach visited FW in Potsdam and was shocked: 'His discourses about the March events — a mixture of resignation, weakness, apathy, and desperation — made a frightful impression on me.
+**29 March** Leopold Gerlach visited FW in Potsdam and was shocked: 'His discourses about the March events — a mixture of resignation, weakness, apathy, and desperation — made a frightful impression on me.
 Everything was confused, listless, and fantastic...
 I went home heavy with despair.'

-30 March Leopold Gerlach diary: 'First attempt to set up a ministère occulte.'
+**30 March** Leopold Gerlach diary: 'First attempt to set up a ministère occulte.'
 Leopold tried to persuade FW that foreign policy and the army were the foundations of restoring royal power.
 The Gerlachs tried to organise a key group, which became known as the Camarilla, around FW.
 The key members up to November were the two Gerlachs, adjutant-general Rauch, Massow.
 Edwin Manteuffel was close to them and played an important role.
 Ludwig's judgements of the King were and remained harsh, to the dismay of Leopold.
 Ludwig thought FW may abdicate and told his brother they had to be ready to make the monarchy itself their priority, not FW.
 In coming months they had to be careful about their meetings with FW to minimise rumours.
 (Barclay, Chapter 7.)

-April Chartist demonstrations in Britain.
+**April** Chartist demonstrations in Britain.

-April War broke out between Prussia and Denmark over Schleswig-Holstein.
+**April** War broke out between Prussia and Denmark over Schleswig-Holstein.
 The German population of Holstein, Lauenburg and southern Schleswig created a provisional government.
 Holstein and Lauenburg were in the Bund which supported them 12/4.
 Prussian troops deployed.
 Gall: Prussia was acting on behalf of the Bund in aiding the attempt by the inhabitants to leave the Danish Federation.
 Prussia had to abandon 26/8.

 Barclay: At the start FW was supportive of using the army against what he saw as unwarranted aggression from Denmark.
 But he quarrelled a lot with Arnim and, with the Camarilla, was worried about upsetting Russia.
 He preferred to use the troops in Poland where operations began in April.